finos/common-domain-model/README.rst

 Traditional implentation of a technical standard distributed in prose comes with the risk of misinterpretation and implementation error, and the process is duplicated across each firm adopting the standard, ultimately adding up to high implementation costs across the industry.

 Instead, the CDM provides a fully specified processing model designed to translate the technical standards that support industry processes into a standardised machine-readable and machine-executable format.
 Systematically providing the domain model as executable code vastly reduces implementation effort and virtually eliminates the risk of inconsistency.
+For instance, the CDM is designed to provide a fully functional event model, where the state-transition logic for all potential transaction lifecycle events is being spefied and distributed as executable code.
+Another CDM feature is that each model component is associated with data validation constraints to ensure that data is being validated at the point of creation, and this validation logic is distributed alongside the model itself.

 The CDM Governance
 ------------------